tdkehoe/firebase-emulator-tutorial/README.md

 ### Trigger your function on Cloud Firestore

 When you deploy your function to Cloud Firebase you can trigger it from Angular writing to your Cloud Firestore.
 This is straightforward and reliable.
-I have a tutorial that explains how to write from Angular to Firestore.
+I have a tutorial that explains how to write from [Angular to Firestore using AngularFire](https://github.com/tdkehoe/Using-Firebase-with-Angular-and-AngularFire).

 # Call your function from Angular